 When is the best time to travel to Zanzibar?

 Zanzibar can be visited throughout the year and the rainy seasons do not affect much since it mostly rains during the night or early morning.
 So you can still enjoy your beach holiday during the day as well as the sun.

 Can I wear shorts in Stone Town?

-More than 95% of the population in Zanzibar are muslims, so it is not really recommended for women to wear shorts in Stone Town.
+More than 95% of the population in Zanzibar are Muslims, so it is not recommended for women to wear shorts in Stone Town.
 You better wear something which covers your shoulders and your knees as well.
 But in the beach areas, especially close to the resort or lodge, you can put on a short or swimsuit.